Aroha Ruha: Te Ōhanga Mataora: Bachelor of Health Sciences Māori Nursing

-Completing a PhD alongside my daughter, Dr Monique Gemmell, has strengthened our family – our children, our grandchildren and my great grandchildren.
+Completing a Doctorate alongside my daughter, Dr Monique Gemmell, has strengthened our family – our children, our grandchildren and my great grandchildren.
 It has made the family aware that education is the key to everything.

 Monique Gemmell Doctor of Indigenous Development and Advancement Graduate

-My PhD was as much a personal journey as an academic one.
+My professional doctorate was as much a personal journey as an academic one.
 One of the most important things I learnt writing my post-graduate theses is that your research can prove you wrong.
 You start with an idea, but you might finish at the polar opposite of your starting position.
 It’s about learning.

 Sharleen Peri Bachelor of Humanities Graduate